PHart3/2-groups-agda/README.md

 - `Sinh/`

-  Our formalization of Owen Milner's proof of equivalence between pointed connected n-types (n > 1) and Sính triples.
+  Our formalization of Owen Milner's proof of equivalence between pointed connected *n*-types (*n* > 1) and Sính triples.

   See `Sinh/README.md` for details and for the license of the work inside this directory.